youngguang/live/intl.en-US/User Guide (New console)/Domain names management/Configure HTTPS secure acceleration.md

 # Configure HTTPS secure acceleration {#concept_e3y_jck_bfb .concept}

-Hypertext Transfer Protocol over Secure Socket Layer \(HTTPS\) is a secuity suite of the normal HTTP channel focusing on security.
+Hypertext Transfer Protocol over Secure Socket Layer \(HTTPS\) is a security suite of the normal HTTP channel focusing on security.
 It encapsulates HTTP with the SSL/TLS protocol with SSL/TLS protocol as its security base.

+**Note:** **Terms in the console have been updated, and we will update the documentation as soon as possible.
+We are sorry for any inconvenience caused**.

 ## Advantages of HTTPS acceleration {#section_ffb_gvf_cfb .section}